Sumeet-katke/SurveyGram/README.md

 - **Indexing**: Key indexes are applied to frequently queried fields such as `user_id`, `company_id`, and `survey_id`.
 - **Optimization**: Query optimization techniques, such as `select_related` and `prefetch_related`, are employed to minimize database hits.

-### Data Backup and Recovery

-Regular database backups are scheduled using cron jobs, and recovery strategies are in place to restore data in case of corruption or loss.

 ## State Management